Aaronius/penpal/README.md

 </div>

-Migration instructions for each major release can be found on the corresponding Github release tag.
+Migration instructions for each major release can be found on the corresponding GitHub release tag.
 If you are migrating to v7, [see the v7 release tag for migration instructions](https://github.com/Aaronius/penpal/releases/tag/v7.0.0).

 ## Installation